Hi, I'm Jaime.

 I earned my master’s degree in Counseling Services from the State University of New York at Oswego in 2006 and have been practicing as a counselor ever since.
 My early career included working as a counselor with homeless teens and young adults in a group home and later as a Functional Family Therapist with families referred through the juvenile justice system.
 After relocating to Florida, I worked within programs supporting students with emotional and behavioral challenges in the Florida school system and earned my license as a Mental Health Counselor while there.
 Later, I joined an agency where I worked with children, teens, and adults, eventually becoming a qualified supervisor and lead therapist.

 I transitioned into private practice to focus on my areas of expertise and provide a more personalized approach to care.
-Throughout my career, I have had the privilege of working with a diverse range of individuals, and have a special interest in working with neurodivergent clients.
+Throughout my career, I have had the privilege of working with a diverse range of individuals, and I have a special interest in working with neurodivergent clients.
+Alongside professional training, I also bring lived experience that helps me connect with and support clients navigating the strengths and challenges of neurodivergence.
 I recognize the close connection between neurodivergence and struggles with anxiety, depression, and trauma, which inspired me to focus my practice in these areas.